1. An Actual Strategy!

 4. Audience Respect

 Value and respect your audiences’ time.
 If you’re aiming at decision makers then chances are time is short.
 So make your content valuable and time efficient.
-Stop trying to cram in all your messages into 1 film or you will loose their attention.
-Instead plan the films ahead and allocate a subject per film.
-FYI – short means 1 – 2 minutes, less if you can manage it.
+Stop trying to cram in all your messages into 1 film or you will lose their attention.
+Instead, plan the films ahead and allocate a subject per film.
+FYI – short means 1 – 2 minutes, less if you can manage it!

 Last year was heralded as ‘The Year of Video Marketing’.
 That means that (finally) people are starting to climb fully on-board with video marketing.
 This also means that many more videos are out there are competing with yours.
 Stand out from the crowd and don’t be scared of trying something new.
 Compare these two recruitment films and draw your own conclusion.